acxz/gym-ccc/README.md

-# gym-continuous-classic-control
+# gym-ccc
-A repo of gym environments for classic control problems.
+A repo of gym environments for continuous classic control (ccc) problems.
 In particular, this repo offers gym environments where the observation is the state of the system as given by the dynamics.
-In addition to these environments, normalized environments are provided which contain the real state in the `infos` output and the observation is instead some normalized version of the state.
+In addition to these environments, normalized environments are provided which contain the real state in the `info` output and the observation is instead some normalized version of the state.

 The motivation for this is so that gym environments can be used for control problems where the states/observations are not traditionally normalized.
 The